gvessio/gvessio.github.io/_pages/about.md

   - /about.html
 ---

-👋 ***Welcome!*** I am an ***Assistant Professor (tenure-track)*** at the Department of Computer Science, University of Bari Aldo Moro.
-I specialize in ***machine learning*** 🤖, ***deep learning*** 🧠, and ***computer vision*** 👁️, with applications in fields like ***e-health*** 🏥, ***drone vision*** 🚁, and ***digital humanities*** 🖼️.
+👋 ***Welcome!*** I am an ***Assistant Professor (tenure-track)*** at the Department of Computer Science, University of Bari Aldo Moro, where I specialize in ***machine learning*** 🤖, ***deep learning*** 🧠, and ***computer vision*** 👁️, with applications in fields like ***e-health*** 🏥, ***drone vision*** 🚁, and ***digital humanities*** 🖼️.
 During the workday, if you don't spot me with my legs stretched out in my office on the sixth floor, I'm probably down in the [CILAB lab](https://sites.google.com/site/cilabuniba/home) on the fourth floor, where the real magic happens—or possibly in Professor [Giovanna Castellano](https://sites.google.com/site/cilabuniba/people/giovanna-castellano)'s office, stealing her *taralli* (a classic Italian snack 🥨) and handing them out to anyone who crosses my path!

-With a *Ph.D. in Computer Science and Mathematics* 🧑‍🎓, I'm deeply involved in advancing research, leading and contributing to projects, including a recently concluded European initiative focused on computational methods for cultural heritage.
+With a *Ph.D. in Computer Science and Mathematics* 🧑‍🎓, I'm deeply involved in advancing research, leading and contributing to research projects, including a recently concluded European initiative focused on computational methods for cultural heritage.
 I'm an Editorial Board member of the *International Journal of Intelligent Systems* and regularly organize scientific events.
 My role also involves mentoring Ph.D. students, reviewing for top-tier venues, and serving on program committees for several conferences.
 I'm also a member of *IEEE* and other scientific communities.

 ## 🚀 Current Research Projects